vrljicg/Frozen-Memories/content/about.md

 As of digital marketing, I just liked how you need to figure things out on your own, figure out new creative ways to get to your audience and help them out with your knowledge.

-I'm excited to share this journey with you.

 ## What You'll Find Here